-You are required by TTUHSC to pay a Medical Services Fee per semester.
-With this fee, you can access health care in the clinic and see a nurse or physician for minimal or limited minor problems.
-Health insurance is not required to obtain services from the Family Practice Clinic which are located on each of our campuses with the exception of Dallas and Abilene.
-Health plan coverage is strongly recommended for all students to cover major medical, emergency care, specialty care and pharmacy as these services can be expensive and are not covered by the health care provided by TTUHSC.
+You are REQUIRED by Texas Tech University Health Sciences Center (TTUHSC) to pay a Medical Services Fee per semester.
+With this fee, you can access healthcare in the clinic and see a nurse or physician for minimal or limited minor problems.
+Health insurance is not required to obtain services from the Family Practice Clinic which are located on or adjacent to each of our campuses with the exception of Dallas.
+Health plan coverage is strongly recommended for all students to cover major medical, emergency care, specialty care, and pharmacy as these services can be expensive and are not covered by the healthcare provided by TTUHSC.
 TTUHSC highly encourages and strongly recommends that each student possess medical insurance for emergency situations and for basic medical care needs.
 You may obtain suitable coverage from the following provider at a very competitive price if you do not have other insurance.
 Students must be enrolled in 1 or more credit hours to be eligible for Academic Health Plans, www.academichealthplans.com/ttuhsc.